probmods/chapters/generative-models.md

 cough
 ~~~~

-This program generates random conditions for a patient in a doctor's office.
+This program models the diseases and symptoms of a patient in a doctor's office.
 It first specifies the base rates of two diseases the patient could have: lung cancer is rare while a cold is common, and there is an independent chance of having each disease.
 The program then specifies a process for generating a common symptom of these diseases -- an effect with two possible causes: The patient coughs if they have a cold or lung cancer (or both).

-Here is a slightly more complex causal model:
+Here is a more complex version of this causal model:

 ~~~~
 (define lung-cancer (flip 0.01))